 Enter the owner's name for this bond registration.
 This can be you, your spouse, or someone else.
 However, enter only one name.
 Enter the first name followed by the last name and place one space in between them.
-Use the person's given name and do not use nicknames.
+Use the person's given name and don't use nicknames.
 Use only letters and print clearly.
-Do not use special symbols.
+Don't use symbols.